Panasonic will officially announce the Lumix GX7 Micro Four Thirds camera in the early hours of August 1, sources have revealed.

 Panasonic GX7 announcement date to be August 1

 Sources are reporting that the device is officially coming during the first day of August.
 This information is backed up by a popular German magazine, called Foto Magazin, which will release a new issue on the same day.
-Its cover is already available on the web and it mentions the Panasonic GX7.
+Its cover is already available on the web

 This means that the rumor mill has got it right once again.
 It is unlikely that the shooter will go on sale by the end of August.
 At least one month will be allowed to pass before Panasonic starts selling the Lumix GX7, therefore September is a much more likely release date target.